 A couple years later, after experiencing more side effects including blood clots and a pulmonary embolism, he decided to retire in March 2014.

 Two weeks later, he learned his leukemia had returned.

 His oncology team, led by Jane Liesveld, M.D., a hematologist at Wilmot Cancer Institute, suggested another stem cell transplant, again using his brother’s stem cells.
 He says he had a 17 percent chance of surviving, but it worked.
-While he’s developed other illnesses as side effects, more than five years after the second transplant, he’s still doing well.
+While he’s developed other illnesses as side effects, more than eight years after the second transplant, he’s still doing well.

 “We believe there was some divine intervention,” Ralph says.

 Since the second transplant, Ralph has been on a maintenance chemotherapy.
-Every five weeks, he comes to Wilmot for five days in a row to receive chemotherapy and he is on a number of medications for illnesses that have developed because of his cancer treatment.
+Every seven weeks, he comes to Wilmot for three days in a row to receive chemotherapy and he is on a number of medications for illnesses that have developed because of his cancer treatment.
 But he’s alive to spend time with family, travel to different places around the country and stay active in his church.
 He credits that to his faith as well as support from his family and oncology team at Wilmot and the University of Rochester Medical Center.

 When his family was together for Christmas in 2018, he asked them if they could set a fundraising goal as a family for the Wilmot Warrior Walk.
 They were on-board immediately.
 Being an engineer, he spent time calculating what their goal should be.